1millionwomentotech/toolkitten/summer-of-code/week-01/day1.md

 print(1+2)
 ```

 Save your program (yep, that’s a complete program!) as `calc.py`.
-Now run your program by typing ruby `calc.py` into your command line.
+Now run your program by typing `python calc.py` into your command line.

 It should put a 3 on your screen.